Play Augmented Reality Games. Genesis Augmented Reality logo. Genesis AR Logo

 It's no secret that returns are a huge pain point for retailers.
 In fact, returns cost the retail industry billions of dollars each year.
 But what if there was a way to reduce the number of returns?
 That's where augmented reality comes in.

 By allowing customers to try on products virtually, augmented reality can help to reduce the number of items that need to be returned.
-And that's not all; augmented reality can also help customers to make more informed purchase decisions, leading to fewer buyer's remorse returns.
+And that's not all; augmented reality can also help customers to make more informed purchase decisions, leading to fewer remorse fueled returns.

 In other words, augmented reality has the potential to transform the returns process - and that's good news for everyone involved.